berops/claudie/docs/loadbalancing/loadbalancing-solution.md

 The Claudie creates and manages DNS for the loadbalancer.
 If user adds loadbalancer into their infrastructure via Claudie, it will create a DNS A record with the public IP of the loadbalancer machines behind it.
 When the loadbalancer configuration changes in any way e.g. adds/removes a node, changes hostname, changes target; the DNS record is reconfigured seamlessly by Claudie.
 This lifts the burden of the DNS management from the user.

-Only for the Berops customers, if the DNS field will be left undefined, the loadbalancer will use Berops managed cloud DNS

 ### Nodepools

 Loadbalancers are build from user defined nodepools in `pools` field, similar to how kubernetes clusters are defined.
 These nodepools allows user to change/scale the loadbalancers according to their needs without any fuss.
 See nodepool definition for more information.